wujianqiangwjq/kubernetes_install/create_user_example/README.md

-# create a user of the kubernetes which name is "wujq" for the lico
+# create a user of the kubernetes for the lico
-+ create a namespace(master node)
++ create a namespace of wujq(master node)
 ```
    kubectl create ns wujq
 ```